-Associate Professor Hawkins, Chair Professors: Allen, Glaros, Nicoletti Instructor: FitzGibbons Lecturers: Kennedy, Youngblood
+Associate Professor Hawkins, Chair Assistant Professor: Hembrey Professors: Glaros, Nicoletti Lecturers: Youngblood

 Centenary College offers a Bachelor of Arts in Art and a minor in Art.
-Students must choose one of the following concentrations: Studio Arts or Art History and Visual Studies.
+Students must choose one of the following concentrations: Studio Arts or Arts Management.

 The Art and Visual Culture Department increases a student's potential for full artistic expression, interpretation, and comprehension.
-By providing sound training in art analysis, drawing, film and video production, new media, painting, photography, sculpture, and art history, the curriculum enhances students' creative thinking and technical skills, while allowing them to concentrate their coursework in an area that bests suits their personal and professional interests.
-Students majoring in Art choose from a Studio Arts or Visual Culture track.
+While developing strong concept development and art analysis training, students study and master a wide variety of creative tools and media.
+Through an innovative curriculum, students strengthen their creative thinking and technical skills, By providing sound training in art analysis, drawing, film and video production, new media, painting, photography, sculpture, and art history, the curriculum enhances students' creative thinking and technical skills, while allowing them to concentrate their coursework in an area that bests suits their personal and professional interests.
+Students majoring in Art choose from a Studio Arts or Visual Culture Arts Management track concentration.
 Classroom learning is complemented by regular exposure to local and regional artists and exhibitions.